saic-iitmandi/sysadmin-test-submissions/2024-25/tushar/chal5/README.md

    - Log in to the booking system.
    - Book a seat for the specified path.
    - Send a confirmation email with booking details.

 ---

-### Avoiding Polling

-- The script uses a scheduled task mechanism (`APScheduler`) to wake up and execute the booking process at the exact time when bookings open, minimizing server load and adhering to best practices.

----

-## Files

-- **`bus_booking.py`**: The main script that automates the booking process.
-- **`.env`**: File for storing sensitive data (not included in the repository for security reasons).
----

-## Dependencies

-- Python 3.7+
-- Selenium
-- APScheduler
-- dotenv
-- smtplib (for email notifications)

----